 Daniella Radice: “It’s a city where everyone would always question violence against women and girls but there would also be an openness about it as well.
 For example, in all workplaces.
 One of the most shocking things I found out as a member of the Safer Bristol partnership through a review of a domestic homicide where a woman’s work colleagues had known about a level of violence but hadn’t felt empowered to act and the woman was killed by her partner – there were barriers and no one was necessarily to blame, it was the culture… and it’s that change of mindset to say, well actually it is our role to step in.”

-Ani Stafford-Townsend: “Also there is a big online community in Bristol and there is a lot of misogyny and abuse there.
-And although it is online, that doesn’t make it any less frightening or uncomfortable.
+Ani Stafford-Townsend: “Also in my own experience, there is a big online community in Bristol and there is a lot of misogyny and obviously it is online but that doesn’t make it any less frightening or uncomfortable.
 So I’d like to see a Bristol where more people stand up to that when they see it online.
-I have personally been the subject of a lot of abuse and I know a lot of other women have and it’s something that does make women more nervous about voicing their opinion.
-We need to stand up to that and this is one of the things that makes me particularly pleased to have this initiative that tackles this and says no, actually it is not acceptable.
-From the extreme death and rape threats to the more gentle gas-lighting and particularly for women involved in politics and activism.
-There have been examples of women being set upon by online mobs, and it happens to women in a way that it doesn’t happen to men.
-That’s something that needs to stop and people need to take responsibility for their own political or activist groups and take action regarding their members if they overstep that mark.
+I have personally been the subject of a lot of abuse and I know a lot of other women have and it’s something that does make women more nervous about putting themselves out there… and we should stand up to that and this is one of the things that makes me particularly pleased to have this initiative that tackles this and says no, actually it is not acceptable… From the extreme death and rape threats to the more gentle gas-lighting and particularly for women involved in politics there have been examples of women being set upon by online mobs, and it happens to women in a way that it doesn’t happen to men.
+So that’s something that needs to stop and people need to take responsibility for their political or activist groups and take action on their members if they overstep that mark.
 Because it does matter, it really matters, and it puts women off public life and even just voicing their opinion.”

 What would a Zero Tolerance City look like?